 8. Magpie Goose

 The Magpie Goose is a waterbird found throughout northern and eastern Australia.
-With a wingspan of up to 1.5 m (4.9 ft), the adult Magpie Goose are large birds of Australia, although it is substantially smaller than the Australian swan at 1.1–1.3 m (3.6–4.3 ft).
-The body plumage is black and white, with the wings being predominantly white with black flight feathers.
+With a wingspan of up to 1.5 m (4.9 ft), the adult Magpie Goose is a large bird of Australia, although it is substantially smaller than the Australian swan at 1.1–1.3 m (3.6–4.3 ft).
+The body plumage is black and white, with white wings and black flight feathers.

 The head and neck are black, with a small white band around the neck.
 The legs and feet are pinkish-grey.
 Young birds have brown heads and necks with buffy streaks on the back.